-Control panel message Description Recommended action 101-Option ROM Checksum Error System ROM or expansion board option ROM checksum.
-1. Verify the correct ROM.
+Control panel message Description Recommended action 002-Option ROM Checksum Error System ROM or expansion board option 1.
+Verify the correct ROM.
+ROM checksum.
 2. Flash the ROM if needed.
 If an expansion board was recently added, remove it to see if the problem remains.
 4. Clear CMOS.
 If the message disappears, there might be a problem with the expansion card.
 6. Replace the system board.
-103-System Board Failure DMA or timers.
+003-System Board Failure DMA or timers.
 1. Clear CMOS.
 2. Replace the system board.
-162-System Options Not Set Configuration incorrect.
-Run Computer Setup and check the configuration in Advanced > Onboard Devices .
-RTC (real-time clock) battery might need to be replaced.
+005-Real-Time Clock Power Loss Invalid time or date in configuration memory.
+RTC (real-time clock) battery may need to be replaced.
+Reset the date and time under Control Panel (Computer Setup can also be used).
+If the problem persists, replace the RTC battery.
+See the Removal and Replacement section for instructions on installing a new battery.